hfelcar/AeroStat/README.md

 ## Welcome

-Aviation incident and accident data is extensive and involves various variables.
-This code aims to provide tools to help evaluate the following question:
+AeroStat aims to provide tools to help evaluate the following question:

->"Starting with a set of incidents and accidents, what internal and external variables could contribute to their occurrences?"
+>"Starting with a set of incidents and accidents in aviation, what internal and external variables could contribute to their occurrences?"

 Noting that internal variables refer to human factors, systems, and structures, while external variables encompass factors outside the aircraft, such as weather and runway conditions.